 Reaching Parvati Valley by Road

 This is, OBVIOUSLY, the best way to plan a Parvati Valley Trip.
-The total driving distance from Delhi to Beginning of Parvati Valley is 540 km and will take you driving time of 12 hours.
+The total driving distance from Delhi to the beginning of Parvati Valley is 540 km and will take you driving time of 12 hours.

 Once you cross Chandigarh and enter the hills, the magic of greenery and the sound of music from the accompanying river will keep you refreshed.
 For the most part, you’ll experience decent roads for your journey.
 However, due to recent ongoing work of multiple tunnel construction projects, roads might be intermittently bad.
 As of summer 2019 – the stretch post Sundernagar and Mandi were in bad condition.